JayantDubey01/MRI-Cushion/README.md

 2) Run simulations of all possible configurations with LTSpice

-3) Setup Arduino for RF switching
+3) Setup Arduino for RF switching: Mfr #: ADG904BRUZ-R, datasheet:

 ## Data Transmission